romanows/ItemCounter/README.txt

 ItemCounter is a Java class that stores a count for each appearance of an item.
 ItemDoubleAccumulator stores the accumulated value associated with each appearance of an item.
-They both supply basic summary statistics, serialization, and pretty-printing capabilities.
+They both support basic summary statistics, serialization, and pretty-printing capabilities.

 An example use of ItemCounter is to count the number of times